 At one point, two men took the stage behind Gibson.
 One shouted Black Lives Matter into the side of a mic-holder’s face and then turned to urge the crowd’s chant.
-He was successful, and he was visibly strained.
+He was successful, and visibly strained.
 The two men then raised clenched fists.
 Their names: Arthur Ford, aged 23, and Mario Cater.
 Gibson then expressed they could talk and later asked others if they wanted to come up and speak as well.

 “It’s social inequality everywhere we go,” Ford said.
 “I’m talking about everything … I’m not born into the stuff that you were born into, I’m not privileged like you!”

 Ford was answering a Patriot Prayer crowd member.
 He then explained it has to do with government labeling people.
-He explained society acts like one black person’s actions define every black person.
+He explained society acts like one Black person’s actions define every Black person.